Living On Campus vs. Living Off - For Families

 - Students who live on campus are more likely to graduate than non-residential students.

-- One payment covers rent, utilities (heat, water, electrical, refuse), wireless internet, and cable TV.
+- One payment covers rent, utilities (heat, water, electrical, refuse), laundry and wireless internet.

 - “Rent” is paid to PLU through Student Accounts, and Financial Aid is factored in.